Grand Turk Island: Columbus landfall theory

+Climate

+Grand Turk has a hot semi-arid climate (Köppen: BSh).

 U.S. Military presence

 Naval Facility Grand Turk

 A U.S. Naval Facility (NAVFAC), the name given for a shore terminus of an offshore surveillance array of the Sound Surveillance System (SOSUS), was established on Grand Turk in 1954 as one of three additional Atlantic systems installed that year during the first phase of SOSUS installation.
 The facility was commissioned 23 October 1954 and was active until decommissioned 31 March 1980.
 The actual undersea surveillance mission of the system and shore facility remained classified through decommissioning.
 The NAVFAC was located (21°30′43.6″N 71°07′57.7″W) near the Grand Turk Lighthouse.

 Missile Impact Location System

 Grand Turk, located about 700 nmi from Cape Canaveral, became the first down range tracking facility of the U.S. Air Force's Eastern Range to have a Missile Impact Location System (MILS) target array to detect the splash down location of test missile nose cones.
 The next target arrays down range were located at 1300 nmi at Antigua and at 4400 nmi at Ascension Island.
 In addition to the precise target array the facility was the terminus of one of the Broad Ocean Area (BOA) MILS that could give good location data over large ocean areas.